davidrossignol/sky-downloader-python/README.md

-# sky-downloader-python-cli
+# sky-downloader-python
-A CLI tool used to search and download YouTube videos using python.
+A CLI and GUI tool used to search and download YouTube videos using python.